abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 The dataset was randomly shuffled and split into three subsets.
    - Train Set: 70% of the data (ensures the model has enough examples to learn complex patterns from the data)
    - Test Set: 20% of the data (provides a substantial sample of unseen data, leading to a more reliable assessment of the model's ability to generalise)
-   - Validation Set: 10% of the data (adequate amount of data for finding optimal classifiers producing highest validation accuracy after training)
+   - Validation Set: 10% of the data (adequate amount of data for finding optimal classifiers producing highest validation accuracy during training by monitoring performance per epoch)

 ## Usage

+### Training, Validation, and Testing
-Firstly, ensure that all 33126 images are stored inside a folder named: `ISIC_2020_Training_JPEG/`
+Firstly, ensure that all 33126 images are stored inside a folder named: `ISIC_2020_Training_JPEG/` (trailing slash to show it is a directory, not actually in the file or directory's name itself)
 The CSV file containing the metadata must also be named: `train-metadata.csv`

 Ensure the files are organised as follows: